 - Cysts on the fingers (usually seen if you have arthritis at the tips of the finger joints)

-What does treatment for hand arthritis entail?
+What does treatment for arthritis in hands and fingers entail?

 In many cases, symptoms of hand arthritis can be successfully managed long-term with nonsurgical methods.